ejeschke/ginga/doc/install.rst

 ==

 Ginga's Tk support is limited to the viewing widget itself.
-For overplotting (graphics) support, you will also need:
+For overplotting (graphics) support, you will also need one of:

 * Pillow
 * opencv-python